calumryan/a11ywebsites/content/showcase/2021-01-09-scottohara.md

 ---

-Scott O'Hara's website meets grade overall.
 Navigation is simple to locate throughout, including bypass links to jump straight to the main content or return to the header.